opentransportro/OpenTripPlanner-data-container/README.md

 * (Optional, default latest) "OTP_TAG" defines what version of OTP is used for testing and building graphs.
 * (Optional, default latest) "TOOLS_TAG" defines what version of otp-data-tools image is used for testing.
 * (Optional, default ${process.cwd()}/data) "HOST_DATA" defines base path for volume directories.
-* (Optional, default 'romania, timisoara') "ROUTERS" defines which data containers are being built and deployed.
+* (Optional, default 'romania') "ROUTERS" defines which data containers are being built and deployed.
 * (Optional, default ${process.cwd()}/data) "DATA" defines base path for data directories in container's file system.
 * (Optional, default '0 0 3 * * *') "CRON" defines when data build is being run.
 * (Optional, default {}) "EXTRA_SRC" defines gtfs src values that should be overridden or completely new src that should be added with unique id. "routers" is always a mandatory field.
 Example format:
-  - `{"STPT": {"url": "https://api.opentransport.ro/gtfs/v1/static",  "fit": false, "rules": ["router-timisoara/gtfs-rules/timisoara.rule"], "routers": ["timisoara", "romania"]}}`
+  - `{"STPT": {"url": "https://api.opentransport.ro/gtfs/v1/static",  "fit": false, "rules": ["router-romania/gtfs-rules/romania.rule"], "routers": ["romania"]}}`
-  - You can remove a src by including "remove": true, `{"STPT": {"remove": true, "routers": ["timisoara"]}`
+  - You can remove a src by including "remove": true, `{"STPT": {"remove": true, "routers": ["romania"]}`
 * (Optional, default {}) "EXTRA_UPDATERS" defines router-config.json updater values that should be overridden or completely new updater that should be added with unique id. "routers" is always a mandatory field.
 Example format:
-  - `{"turku-alerts": {"type": "real-time-alerts", "frequencySec": 30, "url": "https://foli-beta.nanona.fi/gtfs-rt/reittiopas", "feedId": "FOLI", "fuzzyTripMatching": true, "routers": ["timisoara"]}}`
+  - `{"turku-alerts": {"type": "real-time-alerts", "frequencySec": 30, "url": "https://foli-beta.nanona.fi/gtfs-rt/reittiopas", "feedId": "FOLI", "fuzzyTripMatching": true, "routers": ["romania"]}}`
-  - You can remove a src by including "remove": true, `{"turku-alerts": {"remove": true, "routers": ["timisoara"]}`
+  - You can remove a src by including "remove": true, `{"turku-alerts": {"remove": true, "routers": ["romania"]}`
 * (Optional, default 1.23) "DOCKER_API_VERSION" defines what docker API version is used in docker commands.

 #### Data processing steps